 You can also explore other options, such as internal recruitment for higher positions.
 Are you looking for a shift manager?
 If so, why not consider your most experienced server for the role?
-Promoting employees from within is a great way to fill open roles and motivate your staff in the process.
+Enabling internal mobility and promoting employees from within is a great way to fill open roles and motivate your staff in the process.
 If they recognize growth opportunities, they’re more likely to continue working for the restaurant long-term, as a lack of growth is a top reason for high turnover in the industry.

 The number of employees in the restaurant industry in the US has been shrinking.
 Restaurants have to be smart with sourcing their employees and look for them in the right places.

 5. Speed up the candidate selection process